ADEPT e.V. supports six educational institutions in Uganda, four secondary schools and two vocational training centres.

-The population size is between 34.6 and 39.9 million with a growth of population of approximately 3.4 percent and due to a high birth rate the population average is young.
-Besides Niger, Uganda has the youngest population worldwide with nearly half of the inhabitants being younger than 15 years old which means an enormous challenge for the country.
-A lot of the development successes are neutralized again by the fast-growing population.
-Every year, hundreds of thousands of young Ugandans enter the job market and the unemployment rate is high.
+The population size is estimated at 44 million with a population growth of 3.3 percent.
+Due to the high birth rate, the average population is young.
+Besides Niger, Uganda has the youngest population in the world: almost half of the population is younger than 15 - an immense challenge for the country.
+Many development successes are being neutralised again by the large population growth.
+Every year, hundreds of thousands of young Ugandans enter the labour market, and unemployment is high.

-Yoweri Kaguta Museveni has been the head of state since 1986.
-He had his last inauguration on 12 May 2016.
-The governmental form is a presidential government and the governing party is the National Resistance Movement (NRM).
+Yoweri Kaguta Museveni has been the head of state since 1986, the last inauguration was on May 12, 2016.
+The government is a presidential government, and the ruling party is the National Resistance Movement (NRM).

 Sources: Homepage of the Federal Ministry for Economic Cooperation and Development; Country database of the German Foundation for World Population; Homepage of the Federal Foreign Office.